AVEVA/CONNECT-data-services-developer-docs/content/overview/get-started/resource-usage.md

 For data source, you can view streams from your native tenant namespaces or from communities you are a member of.
 Choose between the following options:

-- **Streams Accessed**: Displays usage data about streams native to your tenant namsepaces.
+- **Streams Accessed**: Displays usage data about streams native to your tenant namespaces.

 - **Shared Streams Accessed**: Displays usage data about streams shared into communities that your tenant holds membership in.